peteroupc/peteroupc.github.io/randomgendoc.md

      |  negativebinomial(self, successes, p)
      |
      |  negativebinomialint(self, successes, px, py)
+     |      Generates a negative binomial random number, defined
+     |      here as the number of failures before 'successes' many
+     |      successful trials, where the probability of success in
+     |      each trial is px/py.
      |
      |  nonzeroIntegersWithSum(self, n, total)
      |      Returns a list of 'n' integers greater than 0 that sum to 'total'.